Moxtra/moxtra-bot-sdk-nodejs/README.md

 #### `options`

-`options` is an object that specify on-demand action type and fields_template array, which is used in `sendJSON()` .
+`options` is an object that specify on-demand action type, fields_template array - which is used in `sendJSON()`, file_path for uploading a file attachment, and audio_path for adding audio comment.
 A typical `options` has the following structure:

 ```js
 {